-What is a root canal?
+Why would you need a root canal?

-What's the process of a root canal?
+What are the risks of delaying a root canal?

 If you notice an increasing amount of pain or tenderness, a reaction to the medication, or the loss of the temporary restoration (filling) call your dentist immediately.
-(Learn more about post op care here.)
+Learn more about post-op care here.